 They finish the section with this unforgettable, classic vision:

 “…a vast association of the whole nation… in which the free development of each is the condition for the free development of all.”

-· The above is to introduce the original reading-text: Bourgeois and Proletarians; Proletarians and Communists, Communist Manifesto, Marx/Engels, 1848.
+· The above is to introduce the original reading-texts: Bourgeois and Proletarians, and Proletarians and Communists, Communist Manifesto, Marx/Engels, 1848.